the Physician Quality Reporting System, formerly known as PQRI, does not have to

 TMA encourages those physicians who have adopted EHRs to check with their vendor to see if their system is capable of reporting their PQRS data to CMS.
 This route minimizes practice resources as it is often a free service and does not require staff time to review charts and to re-enter patient information.

 TMA recommends physicians who have not adopted EHRs to use a registry to report to CMS.
 Qualified registries have undergone a CMS vetting process that includes checking their ability to provide the required PQRS data elements, ensuring that the registry calculates the measure's reporting and performance rates correctly, and transmitting the required information in the requested file format.
 Reporting via registry has proven to be more successful than via claims.
-It simplifies the process and allows the doctor to report on just the required 30 patients rather than having to remember to include the special quality code on every claim they submit.
+It simplifies the process and allows the doctor to report on at least 20 patients rather than having to remember to include the special quality code on every claim they submit.

 Some physicians don't take advantage of PQRS and e-prescribing because they either don't know about them or believe they will be too much work, says Houston family physician David Auer, MD.
 "It sounds like it's going to be a hassle, but it's really amazingly simple," he said.